EDM115/website/README.md

 - Fast to load
 - Not too fancy
 - Showcase of my projects
-- B&W water filling animation
+- B&W water filling animation on load ?
 - Glow
 - Neon
 - A bunch of stuff I obviously don't handle well but just to show that "eh I can use that bro 🤓" and flex on poor souls visiting my website
 - It's 2 AM, what are you expecting here ?
 - ...
+- It have to act as a portfolio (showcase of my projects, my skills, my experiences, etc.) and a blog (where I can share my thoughts, my projects, etc.)
 ---

 ### Old stuff